Szxro/General__Notes/RxJS/operators.md

 > The tap operator is use to debug the code.

 > Is going to show the change how the data is tranforming

+> Important put the type of the value to no be any

 ### reduce() && take()